 In these cases, delivering a stable and accurate phase or frequency is sufficient (no need to deliver time information over the 5G network).

-This solution proposes to support Assisted Timing to provide backup timing service which if applied to 5GS implies a low impact since the only timing information to be provided is a stable phase or frequency.
-As an alternative, the stable phase/frequency timing information could be offered in order to complement (by calibrating) the external inaccurate primary local source, i.e. Complement Timing.
+This solution proposes to support Assisted Timing to provide backup timing service which if applied to 5GS implies a low impact since the only timing information to be provided is a stable phase or frequency only.
+As an alternative, the stable phase synchronization could be offered in order to complement (by calibrating) the external inaccurate primary local source, i.e., Complement Timing.
+In the case of Complement Timing where timing information is provided in terms of phase synchronization, NG-RAN is required to deliver phase synchronization (frequency synchronization is not sufficient).

 If the client network supports receiving some form of assisted/complement timing and requires Timing Resiliency from 5GS via the already supported Time Synchronization service activation, the 5GS will be able to provide assisted/complement timing, where the timing information may be phase or frequency.
 The AF request therefore may indicate during the Time Synchronization service activation, that Timing Resiliency is required, whether assisted or complement timing is required, the type to timing information (phase or frequency).
-Additional parameters could be provided such as service availability (including holdover time), and frequency/phase stability and accuracy.
-The timing service can be provided over different types of external interfaces, e.g. (g)PTP as defined in TS 23.501 [2] or by an implementation specific interface.
+Additional parameters need to be provided: frequency/phase accuracy compared to UTC frequency/phase, respectively.
+Like with per-Uu interface time error budget, the frequency/phase accuracy has to be calculated per UE (per Uu interface) by TSCTSF and provided to NG-RAN.
+The timing service can be provided over different types of external interfaces, e.g., (g)PTP as defined in TS 23.501 [2] or by an implementation specific interface.

-If Timing Resiliency is required, the client network should receive feedback (status report) whenever the service requirements (e.g. error budget, UTC traceability, etc.) are out of the agreed range.
+If Timing Resiliency is required, the client network should receive feedback (status report) whenever the service requirements (e.g., time error budget, UTC traceability, frequency/phase accuracy, etc.) are out of the agreed range.
 Moreover, status reports content just indicate that requirements were not achieved, instead of including the actual values of the parameters.
 How to provide the status report is out of the scope in this solution.

 6.14.2 Functional Description